-When items need to be available for emergency use, e.g. asthma pumps and Epipens, they may be kept in a specified area according to the size/layout of the building, or with the pupil, as appropriate.
+When items need to be available for emergency use, e.g. asthma pumps and Epipens, they may be kept in a specified area according to the size/layout of the building (on a shelf in the class quiet room), or with the pupil, as appropriate.
 It is not necessary for a locked cupboard to be used, but such items should be easily available for the use of pupils and/or staff.
-When prescription items are held by the school for administration by school staff they should be stored in an area that children do not have access to e.g. the school office or a high shelf in the Head Teachers office.
-Class 1 and 2 drugs should be stored in a fixed lockable cupboard/cabinet, with restricted access to keys.
+When prescription items are held by the school for administration by school staff they should be stored in an area that children do not have access to e.g. the staffroom fridge.
+Class 1 and 2 drugs should be stored in a fixed medicine safe (code operated)